Goal of the minor

 - Contemporary Theatre, Dance and Dramaturgy (preferably in combination with 2-3 theatre/dance courses)

-The minor consists of four courses, to be followed in block 3 and 4.
+The minor in Visual and Sensual Cultures (previously Art, the Senses and Society) consists of four courses to be followed in block 3 and 4 (30 EC in total).